cod87/goodlift/.github/WORKOUT-PLANNING-GUIDE.md

 ## Executive Summary

-This document provides evidence-based guidance for designing effective workout plans using supersets—a time-efficient training method that maintains training volume, muscle activation, and adaptive responses while reducing session duration by approximately 50%.
+This document provides evidence-based guidance for designing effective workout plans using supersetsâ€”a time-efficient training method that maintains training volume, muscle activation, and adaptive responses while reducing session duration by approximately 50%.
 This guide addresses strength gain, weight loss, and overall health optimization through comprehensive programming strategies for Upper Body, Lower Body, Full Body, High-Intensity Interval Training (HIIT), and Yoga modalities.
 The information herein is grounded in peer-reviewed research and contemporary strength and conditioning science.

 ---